jcfranco/uc-2017-customizing-widgets/slides/index.md

  What do we mean by customizing?

+- Theming widgets
+- Recreating a view with or without our widget framework
 - Extending an existing widgets view or viewModel
-- Recreating a view with or without our widget framework
-- Creating a theme for widgets
-- Theming a widget

 ---